 Hedgehog defense, Kaede recognize the pattern from her WWII books.
 The Germans had used this strategy to great effect against the Soviet winter offensives.

 “Sure,” Gerard noted down by drawing a few quick circles around the squares that marked the towers.
-“Before and between the towers are the main earthen ramparts, with a ditch in front, which the soldiers have already begun excavating.
-Sharpened stakes will be driven into the incline to deter climbing.
-These chevron-shaped ramparts will cover each other’s blind spots and allow our archers to enfilade enemies in the ditch.
+“Before and between the towers are the main earthen ramparts, each with a wide ditch in front, which the soldiers have already begun excavating.
+The ramparts will be built in staggered chevrons to cover each other’s blind spots.
 Meanwhile the gaps between them will facilitate the movement of friendly troops while funneling our enemies.”

 They’re trying to turn the field battle into a siege, to secure as many defensive advantages as they can to bleed the enemy out, Kaede grimaced.